Sanda (sport)

 As part of the development of sport wushu by the Chinese government, a standard curriculum for Sanda was developed.
 It is to this standard curriculum that the term Wushu Sanda is usually applied.
 Sanda may also involve techniques from any other fighting style depending on the teacher's mode of instruction.

 History

 Sanda's competitive history is rooted in barehanded elevated arena or Lei Tai fights in which no rules were observed.
 However, Sanda as a competitive event developed in the military as these bouts were commonly held between the soldiers to test and practice barehanded martial skills, ability and techniques.
 Rules were developed and the use of protective gloves etc. was adopted.
 It was originally used by the Kuomintang at the first modern military academy in Whampoa in the 1920s.
-Later it was also adopted as a method by the People's Liberation Army of China.
-Sanda's curriculum was developed with reference to traditional Chinese martial arts.
+In 1928, the Central Kuoshu Academy was formed, and they sponsored a full-contact tournament.
+When the Kuomintang government moved to Taiwan, they began holding a full-contact tournament in the 1950s, calling it lei tai.
+The sport was also adopted as a method by the People's Liberation Army of China, and subsequently civilian competitions developed.
+Sanda's curriculum as a competitive sport was developed with reference to traditional Chinese martial arts, but since the goal in sports is "winning the match", techniques were adapted to make the activity scoring-oriented.
 This general Wushu Sanda curriculum varies in its different forms, as the Chinese government developed a version for civilians for self-defense and as a sport.